neofilisoft/ZipBox/README.md

 | `.rar` | —  | Yes | Extract-only |
 | `.zox` | Yes | Yes | If you use a custom container |

-> ZOX is a ZipBox format.
+> ZOX is a WinZOX format.
 ---

 ## Compression Presets (zstd example)